Log in Vår Gård

 Abdo Merjan's arduous journey to Sweden took ten years.

-From the war-torn mountains in his native Sudan, to the disk mountains in Saltsjöbaden.
-Vår Gård kitchen's 15-year-old "backbone" has come to stay, he says.
+From the war-torn mountains of his homeland Sudan, to the dish mountains in Saltsjöbaden .
+The 15th anniversary "backbone" Vår Gård

 Abdo Merjan's arduous journey to Sweden took ten years.

-From the war-torn mountains in his native Sudan, to the disk mountains in Saltsjöbaden.
-Vår Gård kitchen's 15-year-old "backbone" has come to stay, he says.
+From the war-torn mountains of his homeland Sudan, to the dish mountains in Saltsjöbaden .
+The 15th anniversary "backbone" Vår Gård

 Interview with Abdo Merjans